 - Damage deposit in full (only applicable when operating from a City of Calgary facility)

-- Approved building permit – please contact Planning, Development and Approvals
+- Approved Building and/or Development permit if required – please contact Planning, Development and Approvals

-- Approved Pathway Access and Proximity permit - apply via the myID web portal
+- Approved Pathway Access and Proximity permit if required - apply via the myID web portal

-If these requirements are not submitted thirty (30) calendar days prior to the expected commencement date, the vendor will forfeit their desired park location for the season.
+If these requirements are not submitted prior to the expected commencement date, the vendor will forfeit their desired park location for the season.

 - Provided all the requirements have been met, the successful applicant begins operation on the expected commencement date.